Edited by Michael J. Oliver and Derek H. Aldcroft

 Chapter 2: The Great Depression, 1929–33

-W.R.
+2. The Great Depression, 1929–33 W.R.
 Garside The Great Depression of 1929–33 was such a major disruption to the stability and functioning of the principal industrial nations of the world and of the primary producing countries in their ambit that few observers of the twentieth century, be they economists, historians, political scientists or sociologists, can ignore it.
 The Depression spread worldwide though at an uneven pace.
 Quantitatively its eﬀects were greatest in the United States where output during the period fell by 28 per cent and gross national product declined by around 10 per cent in real terms for three years running from 1930.
 In Europe, by contrast, output fell by 7 per cent overall, with falls of 15 per cent in Germany, almost as much in France though with lagged eﬀects, and 5 per cent in the United Kingdom (Dow 2000, 157, 293).
 At its lowest point the economic collapse saw European trade fall to onethird of its 1929 value (Clavin 2000, 1).
 It is the spectre of large-scale unemployment, however, that dominates images of the Great Depression.
 Even allowing for the uncertainty in international comparative unemployment data, the record is stark enough.
 In 1932 industrial unemployment averaged 36 per cent in the United States, 31 per cent in Denmark, 22 per cent in the United Kingdom and Sweden, 28 per cent in Australia and over 43 per cent in Germany.
-At its height in 1933 some six million people were registered unemployed in Germany and over 12 million in the...
+At its height in 1933 some six million people were registered unemployed in Germany...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.